Having issues and problems with your iPad?

 - Check to see if there is an update for your app, if there is, update (App Store > Updates)

 - Remove and reinstall the app.
 You may want to backup before removing any app.
 Tap and hold on the app icon until the icons start to wiggle.
-Simply tap the “x” button to delete an app.
+Just tap the “x” button to delete an app.
 After deleting the app, go to the App Store and reinstall it.